w0rk5107h/Snake-Game/README.md

 [B] Installing the requirements.
 (Windows)

-        python3 and pip3 can be installed from the python official website pip install tkinter
+        python3 can be installed from the python official website

 [C] Playing